Am0rphous/Awesome/README.md

 - [Touchégg](https://github.com/JoseExposito/touchegg) - Linux multi-touch gesture recognizer.
 Touchégg is an app that runs in the background and transform the gestures you make on your touchpad or touchscreen into visible actions in your desktop.
   - [Touché](https://github.com/JoseExposito/touche) - The desktop application to configure Touchégg.
 - [Tui.calendar](https://github.com/nhn/tui.calendar) - JavaScript calendar that has everything you need.
+- [QuickTile](https://github.com/ssokolow/quicktile) - Adds window-tiling hotkeys to any X11 desktop.
+(An analogue to WinSplit Revolution for people who don't want to use Compiz Grid).
   ### Note Taking Apps
   - [Ao](https://github.com/klaussinani/ao) - Elegant Microsoft To-Do desktop app [klaussinani.github.io/ao](https://klaussinani.github.io/ao).
   - [Joplin](https://github.com/laurent22/joplin) - An open source note taking and to-do application with synchronization capabilities for Windows, macOS, Linux, Android and iOS.
 Forum: [discourse.joplinapp.org](https://discourse.joplinapp.org)